HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### A larger physical memory space

 The description of the TLB fields and the ITLB instruction already allow for a 16 GigaByte physical address space with the caveat that the LDA / STA instruction only reaches the first 4 Giga-bytes.
 Conceptually, this scheme of a 4 Giga-byte lower physical memory and a large upper physical memory space can be enlarged even further.
 However, the ITLB instruction in its current form will not be able to accommodate the larger physical page number.
 Such a system would simply use the DIAG instruction with appropriate arguments for this purposes.

+### System calls

+System calls are function calls from a user code segment to services offered by the kernel.
+Typically, such services are called via a trap mechanism.
+The user program loads the arguments on the stack and then issues a software trap.
+VCPU32 can easily implement this scheme via the BRK instruction, rasing a trap.
+Also, the BRK instruction could be enhanced such that the hardware computes a trap vector and simply continues execution at the trap vector location.
+Note that this type of trap handling is very simualar to the architural traps defined.

+The downside of such a trap mechamismn, although quite clean and straightforward, is that each call to a kernal sevice will have to store the context and return via the RFI instruction restoring this context.
+The processor pipeline is flushed twice wi th an impact to overall performance.
+VCPU32 offsers an addtional method based on teh conecpt of a GATE instructution as described in the architectire section.
+Each task would however need a geteway page which holds teh stubs for the kernal services.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->